 And grant WordPress role access to WordPress database:

 Now, we can create a database user for WordPress:

 CREATE USER wordpres@localhost IDENTIFIED BY RANDOM PASSWORD;

-Note: save generated password somewhere, you’ll need it soon.
+Note: save the generated password somewhere.
+You’ll need it soon.

 Finally, we need to grant